Pursue a Higher Degree at UM-Flint

 - Students must maintain full-time status (at least eight credits)* during the fall and winter semesters of the award year(s)

-- The total number of scholarships awarded will be dependent upon funds available
+- The total number of scholarships awarded will be dependent upon the funds available

 - Scholarships will be applied directly to the student’s tuition account